 “The Tall Ships Races 2021 offers a total of around 1,500 nautical miles of racing in the Baltic Sea.
 This region has been a popular sea area with Tall Ships from around the world, with up to 100 vessels taking part in previous Baltic race series.

-“Race One will start in Klaipeda and finish off the coast of Estonia before transiting into the historic port of St Petersburg.
+“Race One will start in Klaipeda and finish off the coast of Estonia before transiting into the beautiful port of Turku.
 A Cruise-in-Company will then follow amongst the beautiful Finnish archipelago to the Hanseatic port of Tallinn.
 This will be the first time since Tallinn has hosted The Tall Ships Races since 1992.

 “Race Two will take the fleet around a series of challenging waypoints before finishing in Mariehamn which is steeped in maritime heritage.
 Race Three will be the longest race leg south to Szczecin, the final host port in the race series.